zavanton123/android-notes/android-internals/20_android_internals.md

 ### Zygote process
 ### It has:
 - DalvikVM (or ART)
-- Preload Classes
+- Preloaded Classes
-- create ZygoteServer
+- ZygoteServer is running inside it
 - start System Server

+### How Zygote process creates a new App 1 process?
 ### ZygoteInit -> ZygoteServer.runSelectLoop() -> forkAndSpecialize() (i.e. creates new processes)